ddnexus/pagy/docs/extras/keyset_for_ui.md

 ## Overview

-This is a wrapper around the [Pagy::KeysetForUI API](/docs/api/keyset_for_ui.md).
+This is a wrapper around the [Pagy::Keyset::Augmented API](/docs/api/keyset_for_ui.md).
 Please refer to the following resources:

 [!ref Keyset For UI: Documentation](/docs/api/keyset_for_ui.md)